silviamaggi/silviamaggi/README.md

 # Hi, I'm Silvia 👋

-I started my career as web designer and developer, wanting to build intuitive, usable and accessible interfaces.
-Gradually, I focused on user experience, bringing my attention from **how** things work to **why**.
+I started my career as a **designer and developer** focussing on *usability, accessibility and information architecture*.
+For nine years, I lived in the UK, where I co-founded the web agency UI Farm and worked for clients spanning several industries, such as **banking, retail and energy**.

-My mission is to help creating interactions that serve people best, through careful research and design.
+My mission is to create meaningful interactions that serve people and businesses best, through considerate, research-based design.
+I offer **UX consultancy** (problem-finding, research-based prototypes), **design and development** of apps and websites.

+😄 **Pronouns**: she/her

 ---

-🔭 **I’m currently working on**: migrating my website from WordPress to Jekyll.
+🔭 **I’m currently working on**: a HowTo website with tips and snippets to help designers interested in coding.

-😄 **Pronouns**: she/her